 "Dr Koutnik was friendly and informative about my issues with dry eyes.
 I had a thorough eye examination and everything was explained in detail.
 The entire staff from front desk, tech, to optic center was very kind."- L.M. / Google / Apr 10, 2021

 Chalazion Treatment Options

 Heat to soften or melt the clogged oil secretions is the initial mainstay of chalazion treatment.
-While any warm compress, placed for several minutes at a time, maybe adequate, special devices, such as the Bruder eye mask or OCuSOFT® eye mask (http://www.ocusoft.com/ocusoft-dry-eye-mask-premium), are excellent options.
+While any warm compress, placed for several minutes at a time, may be adequate, special devices, such as the Bruder eye mask or OCuSOFT® eye mask (http://www.ocusoft.com/ocusoft-dry-eye-mask-premium), are excellent options.
 Gentle eyelid massage and lid scrubs are also useful.

 Surgical drainage of a chalazion is usually a straightforward procedure, taking only 5-10 minutes or so.
-In cooperative individuals, this may be performed in the office setting, with local anesthesia.
+In cooperative individuals, this may be performed in an office setting, with local anesthesia.
 Younger children and more apprehensive patients may benefit from intravenous sedation, performed in an operating room environment.

 How To Prevent Chalazion

 As in adolescent acne, chalazion prevention is difficult, but certain measures should be considered for individuals with persistent or recurrent problems.
 Good eyelid skin hygiene should be followed, including weekly or biweekly warm compresses with lid scrubs.